-ш Applicant identity.
-Describe: identification is collected at initial determination on each family member included in the household count.
+Applicant identity.
+Describe: Identification is collected at initial determination on each family member included in the household count.
 Family can submit any form of government issued document as proof of identity.
 Applicant's relationship to the child.
 Describe: Proof of the Applicant's relationship to the child is collected at initial determination and any time there is an addition to the household count.
 The family may submit birth certificates, adoption paperwork or any other official documentation that establishes the relationship of the applicant to the child.
 Child's information for determining eligibility (e.g., identity, age, citizen/immigration status).
 Describe: Information is collected at initial determination or any time a child is added to the household count.
 Work.
 Describe: Information is collected at initial and continued determinations.
 Parent must provide 3 months of pay stubs or employment verification.
 Parents unable to provide 3 months of income verification because of new employment or any other valid reason may provide employment verification along with the number of available check stubs.
 Verification of work must include wage per hour, hours worked per week and work schedule.
 Job training or educational program.
 Describe: Information is collected at initial and continued determinations.
 Verification of training and educational programs must include begin and end date of program, hours per week and schedule.
 Family income.
 Describe: Information is collected at initial and continued determinations.
 Parents must provide proof of both earned and unearned income.

 Household composition.
 Describe: Information is collected at initial determination and any time there is a change in household composition.
 Proof of household composition is normally the birth certificate of each child in the household or documentation that establishes the relationship of the parent to the child.
 Applicant residence.
 Describe: Information is established at initial and continuing redeterminations.
-Parents may submit a current utility bill, driver's license that has the same address as the physical address on the Child Care Subsidy application, lease or mortgage that was signed within the last 90 days or a lease or mortgage with a current utility bill if signed in excess of 90 days.
+Parents may submit a current utility bill, driver's license that has the same address as the physical address on the child care subsidy application, lease or mortgage that was signed within the last 90 days or a lease or mortgage with a current utility bill if signed in excess of 90 days.
 Other.
 Describe: Proof of immunization for non-school aged children using informal care is collected at initial determination.
-Which strat egie es, if any, will the Lead Agency use to assure the timeliness of eligibility determinations upon receip ot of in and in a time of the contract of the contra applications?
+Which strateg es, if any, will the Lead Agency use to assure the timeliness of eligibility determinations upon receipt c f applications?
 Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation required to establish eligibility.
-Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation required to establish eligibility.
-Track and monitor the eligibility determination process Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation required to establish eligibility.
-Track and monitor the eligibility determination process Other.
-Describe The parent has 30 days from the submission of the Child Care Subsidy Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation required to establish eligibility.
-Track and monitor the eligibility determination process Other.
-Describe The parent has 30 days from the submission of the Child Care Subsidy application to supply all documentation necessary to determine eligibility and either Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation required to establish eligibility.
-Track and monitor the eligibility determination process Other.
-Describe The parent has 30 days from the submission of the Child Care Subsidy application to supply all documentation necessary to determine eligibility and either approve, or deny, the application.
-MSDE's vendor has 10 days, or less, to process the Time limit for making eligibility determinations.
-Describe length of time MSDE's vendor for CCS must process all applications within 10 days of receipt of all documentation required to establish eligibility.
-Track and monitor the eligibility determination process Other.
-Describe The parent has 30 days from the submission of the Child Care Subsidy application to supply all documentation necessary to determine eligibility and either
+Describe length of time MSDE's vendor for child care subsidy, must process all child care subsidy applications within 10 days of receipt of all documentation required to establish eligibility.
+Other.
+Describe The parent has 30 days from the submission of the child care subsidy application to supply all documentation necessary to determine eligibility and either approve, or deny, the application.
+Maryland's vendor has 10 days, or less, to process the application once all required documentation is provided.
+None